makedeb/makedeb/README.md

 ```

 ## Usage ##
-Instructions can be found after installing with `makedeb --help`
+Instructions can be found after installation with `makedeb --help`

-## Things to Add ##
-- Pulling and installing packages directly from the AUR